-How it works
+How a Quooker works

 The Quooker system consists of a small tank in the kitchen cupboard that is linked to the boiling water tap on the worktop.
 The tank acts like a vacuum flask connected to the water mains.
 The air in the insulated wall is so thin that the heat is unable to escape.

-It therefor takes very little energy (just 10 watts) to keep the water in the tank at 110°C. The water only starts to boil when the tap is turned on and the temperature of the outflowing water drops to 100°C. While the water is flowing out of the tap, fresh water immediately flows into the tank.
+It therefore takes very little energy (just 10 watts) to keep the water in the tank at 110°C. The water only starts to boil when the tap is turned on and the temperature of the outflowing water drops to 100°C. While the water is flowing out of the tap, fresh water immediately flows into the tank.

-Only boiling water, or hot water too?
+Only boiling water or hot water too?

 If you only need boiling water, then the PRO3 (3 litres) or PRO7 (7 litres) is sufficient.
 But if you have a boiler that is more than six metres from your tap, the COMBI tank is a good choice.
 This produces boiling water (at a true 100°C). but also hot water (40-60°C, enabling you to save water and energy.